Most Commonly Asked Questions About Depression

 4. Disruptive mood dysregulation disorder: Severe and recurrent temper outbursts and negative mood for at least one year before age 10.

-Depressive disorders feature the presence of sad, empty, or irritable mood that is accompanied by somatic and cognitive changes.
+Depressive disorders feature the presence of a sad, empty, or irritable mood that is accompanied by somatic and cognitive changes.
 These changes greatly affect the individual’s ability to function.
 However, these disorders differ in terms of their duration, their onset/timing and presumed causes.

 What’s the difference between anxiety and depression?